-Like other Life Fitness treadmills, this model is available with two consoles: “Go” and “Track.”
-Basically, the Go console has great “essentials” and the Track console adds variety.
+Like other Life Fitness treadmills, this model offers a choice two consoles: “Go” and “Track.”
+Basically, the Go console has all the essentials, while the Track console adds variety.
 The Track console connects with LFConnect.com for fitness tracking.
 Most importantly, it works with third-party apps designed for Apple or Android mobile devices.

-The Life Fitness Go console is loaded with 13 workouts including three classic workout programs such as “Hill”, two advanced, three goal-oriented and five HeartSync™.
-It lets two users each save a custom profile too.
-A convenient Quick Start feature uses a trainee’s preferred paces for walking, jogging and running.
+The Life Fitness Go console is loaded with 13 workouts including three classic workout programs, two advanced, three goal-oriented, and five connected to HeartSync.
+Two users can custom profiles and a convenient Quick Start feature automatically adjusts to the trainee’s preferred pace for walking, jogging, and running.

 What We Like:

-- Track with great cushioning: The T3 treadmill track has the most popular dimensions, 60″ x 20″.
-A patented FlexDeck cushioning system reduces the impact to joints by up to 30% compared with other treadmills!
+- Cushioning: The T3 treadmill features the patented FlexDeck cushioning system that reduces the impact to joints by up to 30%.

-- Incline: T3 treadmills can be inclined by 15% in .5% increments.
-Incline training can help trainees achieve the benefits of working out over diverse terrains; run up a hill, inside!
-Exercising at just a 5% grade can dramatically increase your metabolic rate.
+- Incline: T3 treadmills can incline up to 15% in 0.5% increments.
+Incline training helps trainees enjoy the benefits of working out over diverse terrains.
+Exercising at even a 5% grade can dramatically increase your metabolic rate.

-- Heart rate monitors: Contact and wireless heart rate monitors are included.
-We like how wireless telemetry can be used with heart rate controlled workouts.
-This helps ensure that the trainee exerts a healthy and effective amount of energy.
+- Heart Rate Monitors: Contact and wireless heart rate monitors are included.
+This is especially useful in heart rate controlled workouts that ensure trainees exert a healthy and effective amount of energy.

-- Energy smart: Designed by energy-conscious engineers, this treadmill automatically reduces its power draw when it’s not in use.
-Other fitness machines pull more energy when they’re plugged in and idle.
-Also, motors used by Life Fitness adjust to user weight, so that the machine only operates at full capacity when absolutely necessary.
+- Power Saving: Designed by energy-conscious engineers, this treadmill automatically reduces its power draw when not in use.
+Life Fitness motors also adjust to user weight, so that the machine only operates at full capacity when absolutely necessary.

-- Console: The T3 Go console is comprehensive in terms of workout options, and it’s intuitive to use.
-Whether you’re exercising for weight loss, endurance or speed, you can get excellent training.
-However, the Track console is best for more serious athletes, and for anybody who wants extra variety from third-party apps.
-It has 16 built-in workout programs plus manual mode, and you can access fitness tracking through LFConnect.
-Both Life Fitness T3 Treadmill consoles also have reading racks, accessory trays and dishwasher-friendly cup holders.
+- Console: The T3 Go console offers a comprehensive list of workout options and is intuitive to use.
+Whether exercising for weight loss, endurance, or speed, user can can expect a solid workout.
+However, the Track console is best for more serious athletes.
+It has 16 built-in workout programs and fitness tracking through LFConnect.
+Both Life Fitness T3 Treadmill consoles also include reading racks, accessory trays, and dishwasher-friendly cup holders.

-- Weight capacity: This machine is approved for up to 350 pounds.
-It weighs about 250 pounds itself, and the large base ensures stability.
+- Weight Capacity: This machine supports user weights of up to 350 pounds.
+It weighs about 250 pounds itself with a large base to ensure stability.

-- Warranties: Life Fitness warranties show that the manufacturer is confident about product quality.
-With either console, the T3 is sold with a lifetime warranty on the frame and cushioning, a 10-year warranty on the motor, and a five-year warranty on electrical and mechanical parts.
-Labor is free if needed during the first year of ownership.
+- Warranties: Life Fitness warranties show how confident the manufacturer is in their treadmills.
+The T3 is sold with a lifetime warranty on the frame and cushioning, a 10-year warranty on the motor, and a five-year warranty on electrical and mechanical parts.
+Labor is free for the first year.

 What We Don’t Like:

 - Size: Life Fitness treadmills are larger than most.
 This unit has a footprint of about 79″ x 34″.
-Another model, the F3, is similarly sized but can be vertically folded when not in use.
+Another model, the F3, is similarly sized but can fold vertically when not in use.

 - Assembly: Few treadmills arrive ready-to-use, but some are much easier to assemble than others.
 The T3 arrives with a 32-page manual, 18 pages of which are devoted to assembly.
-Life Fitness will assemble the unit if you pay about $180 for White Glove delivery service.
-We think that paying for assembly is well worth the expense.
+Life Fitness will assemble the unit if you pay for $180 with the White Glove delivery service.
+It’s worth the expense.